henriChevreux/ControlNet-PyTorch/README.md

 ___

-This repository implements ControlNet in PyTorch for diffusion models.
-As of now, the repo provides code to do the following:
-* Training and Inference of Unconditional DDPM on MNIST dataset
-* Training and Inference of ControlNet with DDPM on MNIST using canny edges
-* Training and Inference of Unconditional Latent Diffusion Model on CelebHQ dataset(resized to 128x128 with latent images being 32x32)
+## Research Focus: ControlNet Distillation

+This repository provides comprehensive implementations for:
-* Training and Inference of ControlNet with Unconditional Latent Diffusion Model on CelebHQ using canny edges
+* **Baseline Models**: Training and Inference of DDPM ControlNet on MNIST and LDM ControlNet on CelebHQ
-* Training and Inference of Consistency ControlNet distilled from DDPM ControlNet (single-step sampling)
-* Training and Inference of Distribution Matching ControlNet distilled from DDPM ControlNet (single-step sampling)

-For autoencoder of Latent Diffusion Model, I provide training and inference code for vae.
+* **Consistency ControlNet**: Single-step sampling using consistency distillation from pre-trained ControlNet DDPM
+* **Distribution Matching ControlNet**: Single-step sampling using distribution matching distillation from pre-trained ControlNet DDPM
+* **Model Comparison**: Tools to compare quality and speed across different approaches

 ## Model Types

-### DDPM ControlNet
+### DDPM ControlNet (Baseline)
 The original ControlNet implementation that uses a multi-step denoising process.
-Provides high-quality results but requires many inference steps.
+Provides high-quality results but requires many inference steps (~1000 steps).

-### Consistency ControlNet
+### Consistency ControlNet (Research Focus)
-A distilled version of DDPM ControlNet that learns to predict clean images directly from noisy images in a single step.
+A **distilled version** of DDPM ControlNet that learns to predict clean images directly from noisy images in a **single step**.
 Uses consistency loss to ensure the model's predictions are consistent across different noise levels.

+**Key Features:**
+- Single-step sampling (1000x faster inference)
+- Consistency loss for stable training
+- Maintains control fidelity

-### Distribution Matching ControlNet
+### Distribution Matching ControlNet (Research Focus)
-A distilled version of DDPM ControlNet that uses distribution matching loss (KL divergence + MSE) to ensure the generated samples match the target distribution.
-Also provides single-step sampling for fast inference.
+A **distilled version** of DDPM ControlNet that uses distribution matching loss (KL divergence + MSE) to ensure the generated samples match the target distribution.
+Also provides **single-step sampling** for fast inference.

+**Key Features:**
+- Single-step sampling (1000x faster inference)
+- Distribution matching loss for better sample quality
+- Enhanced noise handling for pure-noise generation

 ## Setup
 * Create a new conda environment with python 3.10 then run below commands